Ex Libris Group

 Ex Libris Group is an Israeli software company that develops integrated library systems and other library software.
-The company is headquartered in Jerusalem, and has ten other offices around the world.
+Their headquarters is in the Malha Technology Park in southwestern Jerusalem.
+It has ten other offices around the world.
 In October 2015, Ex Libris was acquired by ProQuest which in turn was acquired by Clarivate in December 2021.

 History

 Ex Libris started as an internal project at the Hebrew University of Jerusalem in 1980 to develop a new library management system, as no system at the time was able to handle both Hebrew and Latin character sets as required by the university.
 The software was called Automated Library Expandable Program or ALEPH-100 ("Aleph" is also the name of the first letter of many Semitic alphabets).
 In 1983, Yissum (the technology transfer company of the Hebrew University) founded Aleph-Yissum Ltd., a new company to commercialize the software.
 Yohanan Spruch, the original developer of ALEPH, became the company's chief technology officer.
 Between 1983 and 1988, all eight Israeli universities bought the program and linked up in a network.